AntonFagerberg/antonfagerberg.github.io/_posts/2012-12-24-bm-elite-force-2.markdown

 Pre-compiled versions for OS X, Windows and Linux is found in the project root (in the folders named OS X, Windows and Linux).
 If you just want to download and play the game, use the link above (Google Code).

 ## Controls
-This game is meant to be played with and __Xbox 360 controller__.
+This game is meant to be played with a __Xbox 360 controller__.
 You really should use one to enjoy this game (analog precision makes all the difference) and it has the correct color coding.
 There is however keyboard bindings avaliable if you just want to try it out.

 ### Xbox 360 controller
  * Steering: Left stick